Article reviewed by

 Other menorrhagia causes:

-Going to see a doctor can also rule out uterine fibroids or growths, cancer, bleeding disorders, inflammation, thyroid conditions, or liver or kidney disease.
+Going to see a doctor can rule out uterine fibroids or growths, cancer, bleeding disorders, inflammation, thyroid conditions, or liver or kidney disease.
 Certain blood-thinning medications may also impact your period and cause a heavier menstrual cycle.

-In addition you may notice:
+In addition you may notice signs of anaemia:

 Not all the symptoms listed need to be on the list for you to decide to consult a doctor.

 You might be reassured to know that tampons come in industry standard absorbency ranges, with Super and Super Plus tampons for heavy flow and offering the highest absorbency (9-12g, and 12-15g, respectively).
 You’re likely already doing this, but go for the most heavy-duty tampon you can find and change it as often as needed for your flow.
-There are different types of tampons available on the market.

 How long should a tampon last?
 If the tampon is placed correctly and changed regularly (every 3-6 hours), it provides reliable protection during menstruation.